Aphrotee/coldmailer/README.md

 # coldmailer
-Coldmailer is a light weight tool that redefines email automation with its streamlined command line interface, designed to effortlessly send custom emails to many recipients.
+Coldmailer is a light weight tool that redefines email automation with its streamlined command line interface, designed to effortlessly send custom emails to many recipients.\
+Find the source code [here](src).
 ## Installation
 Clone the this repository